 ~3 work days

 The first release candidate (TestFlight and Beta) needs to be done by the 20th of each month.
-The release will always happen on the 27th day of each month, unless there’s some critical crash/bug happening.
+The release will most frequently happen on the 27th day of each month unless there’s some critical crash/bug or some unforseen circumstances, then it can be shifted.

 In general, if it’s a new feature, it’ll be postponed for the next release only.
 Under extreme circumstances, when it will result in significant business impact a extraordinary release could happen.